Nintendo’s Former Sales Lead Believes Switch 2 Price is “Going to Have to Go Up”

 nintendo switch 2

 The employee, going by the name Sean, praised Nintendo’s recent announcement, which involves digital copies of first-party games being priced lower than physical copies.
 He called it a “consumer-first” move.
 However, he also noted that the company will have to follow up by raising the price for its console hardware.
-In fact, he believes that making digital copies of games more affordable might be a way to make potential hardware prices going up “more palatable.”
+In fact, he believes that making digital copies of games more affordable might be a way to make potential increasing hardware prices “more palatable.”

 “Unfortunately, I think eventually the hardware price is going to have to go up,” he said.
 “I think that there’s things that they can and seem to be doing to try and mitigate that, but I also look at this move on software, if I’m reading it correctly, as a way to make a hardware price increase a little bit more palatable.”

 The pricing differences for the physical and digital copies of first-party Nintendo games will kick off in May with the release of Yoshi and the Mysterious Book, which will cost $59.99 on the eShop and $69.99 at retail.
 The company noted that this decision “simply reflects the different costs associated with producing and distributing each format and offers players more choice in how they can buy and play Nintendo games.”
+The move marks a major change, which had previously charged $79.99 for its Switch 2-exclusive releases like Mario Kart World.
+On the other hand, Donkey Kong Bananza was priced more in line with other AAA releases, at $69.99.

 Back in February, a Bloomberg report had indicated that Sony and Nintendo were keeping an eye on RAM prices, with Sony possibly pushing back its next-generation console launch to either 2028 or 2029.
 Nintendo, on the other hand, was noted as looking at raising Switch 2 prices later this year.